-With billions of active users, Facebook Messenger has become one of the most popular instant-messaging apps on the market.
-The app has a ton of features and it lets play online games, share images, videos, stories, GIFs, and more.
+With more than a billion active users, Facebook Messenger has become one of the most popular instant-messaging apps on the market.
+The app has a ton of features and lets users play online games, share images, videos, stories, GIFs, and more.
 However, all that comes at a price.
 In an attempt to offer a versatile messaging app, Facebook has turned its Messenger app into a cluttered mess.
-Not only that, but this notorious behavior of Messenger can also impact other apps installed on your phone and can also reduce battery life by a significant margin.
-Thankfully there are a number of excellent Facebook Messenger alternatives that actually work.
+Not only that, Facebook Messenger can also impact other apps installed on your phone and can reduce battery life by a significant margin.
+Thankfully there are a number of excellent Facebook Messenger app alternatives that actually work.
 In this article, we are going to list out our favorite Facebook Messenger alternatives.

 All of the apps mentioned below are quite good and can work as an excellent Facebook Messenger alternative.
 So, read their description carefully and choose the one that fits your needs.

 1. Facebook Messenger Lite

 Much like Facebook Lite, the Facebook Messenger Lite is a stripped down version of the Messenger app.
 The app is primarily aimed at people in developing countries where the internet speeds are pretty slow.
 However, it can be used by anyone who is looking to get rid of unwanted features like Stories or online games from Facebook Messenger.
 If that is something you would like to have Messenger Lite will be the best Facebook Messenger alternative for you.